 Weber, K., Martin, M. M., & Patterson, B. R. (2001).
 Teacher behavior, student interest, and affective learning: Putting theory into practice.
 Journal of Applied Communication Research, 29(1), 71-90.

 Wolfson, J. A. & Leung, C. W. (2020).
 Food insecurity and COVID-19: Disparities in early effects for US adults.
 Nutrients, 12(6). https://dx.doi.org/10.3390%2Fnu12061648

 Wooten, K., Rayfield, J., & Moore, L. L. (2013).
 Identifying STEM concepts associated with junior livestock projects.
 Journal of Agricultural Education, 54(4), 31–44.

 To cite this work, please use the following reference:

-Gannon, B. (2021).
+Gannon, B. (2021, March 31).
 Increasing student learning and interest in hydroponics through project-based learning.
-Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/increasing-student-learning-and-interest-in-hydroponics-through-project-based-learning/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/increasing-student-learning-and-interest-in-hydroponics-through-project-based-learning/